Slam (magazine): Covers

 Slam has published over 200 issues in its history, and has featured the biggest names in basketball on its cover, in articles, and on its famous SLAMups posters.

 The first woman to appear on the Slam cover was Chamique Holdsclaw in October 1998, followed by Maya Moore for the September/October 2018 issue, and then several more WNBA stars.

 LeBron James has appeared on a record 27 covers.
 "A Basketball On Fire" was the first Slam magazine cover without a player, in February 2012, addressing the 2011 NBA lockout.

 In 2006, readers voted the cover for issue 32, featuring Allen Iverson in March 1999, as SLAM's best cover from its first hundred issues.
 Then-editor in chief Tony Gervino commented that the cover "defined" SLAM's hip-hop identity and added that, while covers featuring Michael Jordan sold the best, "Iverson was the heart of the magazine."

 Distribution and circulation

-Known for its success in the newsstand marketplace, Slam's circulation had risen to 192,889 by late 1997, and then up to 201,179 in early 2000.
+Known for its success in the newsstand marketplace, Slam's circulation rose to 192,889 by late 1997, and then up to 201,179 in early 2000.
 Circulation then elevated to 227,000 by 2002 and 235,000 in 2003 (at which point it was printed nine times per year).
 The magazine was printed on a monthly basis as of November 2006.

 The magazine is now available to international (non-U.S.) NBA fans, with special editions printed in some territories (see below), and the addition of Slam to digital stores, such as iTunes (the remoteness/distance from the U.S. of the subscriber has become a recurring theme in the letters section).